greggersaurus/OpenSteamController/Firmware/README.md

-# Development Board
+# Firmware

 The work in this directory is geared towards a completely custom firwmare for the main LPC11U37 chip that will act a development environment for interfacing with the peripherals available on the Steam Controller hardware.

-The goal of this subproject is to use the Steam Controller as a development board, rather than to create a replacement for the firmware that causes the controller to work like a controller that interfaces with Steam.
+This firmware also acts as a jumping off point for using the Steam Controller hardware for other purposes (i.e. to act as a wired controller for the Nintendo Switch).

 # Resources, Utilities and Influences